Elder Skatesmen

 Our Mission is to provide friendly hockey, fitness, and fun for mixed-skill players over 60, and to raise money to help those less fortunate than us.

 On the Ice we emphasize competitive but Friendly games, and encourage the more skilled players to give the slower players some space, and pass the puck to those less skilled.
-Team rosters are changed every month or so, and we do Not keep statistics re game scores or individual player stats.
+Team rosters are changed frequently, and we do Not keep statistics re game scores or individual player stats.
 Players are limited to 3 goals per game, and the goalies may switch ends at half time.

-Financial Plan: Fees are set a little higher than our costs, in the hope of accumulating a small surplus in order to (a) minimize risk to those who sign the ice contracts; (b) pay for end-of-season parties for the players; (c) provide funds to donate to charity; and (d) support miscellaneous activities such as hockey skills schools, and golf tournaments.
-We hope to maintain a surplus (cushion) of about $2000 in our bank account.
+Financial Plan: Fees are set to meet our costs or generate a small surplus, to (a) minimize risk to those who sign the ice contracts; (b) pay for end-of-season parties for the players; (c) possibly provide funds to donate to charity; and (d) support miscellaneous activities such as hockey skills schools.

-Charity: We recognize that most of the players in our group are very fortunate in many ways, and we would like to "give back" to others in the world who are less fortunate than us.
-To this end, we plan to donate surplus funds to various charities, including ones that improve the quality of life of people living in third world countries.
+Charity: We recognize that most of the players in our group are very fortunate in many ways and we may chose to donate surplus funds charities.

 RULES for Safe and Enjoyable Play for ALL